viniciusaro/dart-composable-architecture/tca_flutter_example/lib/feature_composition/README.md

 # Example - Feature Composition

-This example shows how the Composable Architecture allows composing features in a organized, decoupled and testable way.
+This example demonstrates how the Composable Architecture enables composing features in an organized, decoupled, and testable way.

 The two separate features that will be built are:
-- `Counter`: allows the user to count up to a number and add/remove it from the favorites.
+- `Counter`: Allows the user to count up to a number and add/remove it from favorites.
-- `Favorites`: allows the user to see all favorites in a list and remove them with a swipe gesture.
+- `Favorites`: Displays a list of favorite numbers and allows removal via a swipe gesture.

 https://github.com/user-attachments/assets/073e4014-bd97-4fbc-a02d-dc33d9bf668f

 ## States
-We start by defining our features domain, more specifically with the state that holds all data needed for the features to work:
+We begin by defining our feature domains, specifically the state that holds all the necessary data for each feature:

 ```dart
 @freezed